DNA sucked into air filters can reveal what plants and animals are nearby

-The method could help solve the tricky challenge of keeping tabs on biodiversity, according to a study published Monday in the journal Current Biology.
+The method could help solve the tricky challenge of keeping tabs on biodiversity, according to a recent study in the journal Current Biology.

-As animals and plants go through their life cycles, they leave little bits of themselves in the environment — scales, fur, feathers, pollen — which carry their genetic signature.
+As animals and plants go through their life cycles, they leave little bits of themselves in the environment — scales, fur, feathers, pollen — that carry their genetic signature.

-Scientists have long known that this kind of environmental DNA floats around in water, and have used it to track what species are swimming in lakes and rivers.
-But it’s been harder to get a genetic picture of what’s roaming around on land, said Kristine Bohmann, who studies environmental DNA at the University of Copenhagen and was not involved with the latest study.
+Scientists have long known this kind of environmental DNA floats around in water and used it to track what species are swimming in lakes and rivers.
+It's been harder to get a genetic picture of what's roaming around on land, said Kristine Bohmann, who studies environmental DNA at the University of Copenhagen and was not involved with the latest study.

 "You can actually, in a Ghostbuster kind of way, vacuum DNA out of the air," Bohmann said.